praeclarumjj3/FLOPs-Calculation/README.md

 https://github.com/praeclarumjj3/FLOPs-Calculation.git
 ```

-- Run the following command to see the sample result:
+- Run the following command to see the sample result for `batch_size = 256`:
 ```
 python FLOPs.py
 ```